BenAlheit/piston-vs-taper/computation/piston_v_taper_ml/README.md

 I (Ben Alheit) have some ideas on how this may be improved, but I do not have the time to implement them.
 If someone is interested in contributing in this regard, please feel free to reach out using the email address provided.
+Broadly speaking these include:

+* Improving the machine learning model.
+* Obtaining more data from finite element simulations to train the machine learning model on (see below).

 ## Some notes of the development of the model
 To train the machine learning model data is required.
 This is obtained